PiLab-Research/PiLab-Research.github.io/_members/Farawz.md

 collection: members
 excerpt: Researchers
 website: "[Home page](https://www.linkedin.com/in/faraazrm/)"
-description: Computational Social Choice, Graph Theory, Combinatorial Optimisation, Economics, ML.
+description: Faraaz is a senior undergrad at IIT Kharagpur, pursuing a Bachelor's and Master's degree in Computer Science and Engineering.
+He is interested in Computational Social Choice, Graph Theory, Combinatorial Optimisation, Economics and NLP.
 ---